catalyst-cloud/catalystcloud-docs/source/getting-started/support.rst

 Getting support
 ###############

-If you need help, you can raise a support ticket for Catalyst via the `Support Requests <https://dashboard.cloud.catalyst.net.nz/management/tickets/>`_ panel.
+If you need help, you can raise a support request to Catalyst via the `Support Requests <https://dashboard.cloud.catalyst.net.nz/management/tickets/>`_ panel.

 Most requests are resolved within one business day.
 If you would like faster